Meet our team

 Ginny Brown Daniel brings more than two decades of leadership in nonprofit, faith-based, and civic spaces, guiding organizations toward clarity, equity, and community-rooted impact.
 With deep experience in strategic visioning, organizational transformation, and public advocacy, Ginny helps mission-driven teams find their voice and activate meaningful partnerships.

 Her career has included roles as a senior pastor, regional church executive, and interim director—leading congregations and coalitions through growth, conflict transformation, anti-racism work, and community alignment.
-She has served as Conference Minister for the Missouri Mid-South Conference (UCC), where she championed racial justice and environmental stewardship, and currently serves as Interim Pastor at Congregational Church of Austin.
+She has served as Conference Minister for the Missouri Mid-South Conference (UCC), where she championed racial justice and environmental stewardship, and served most recently as Interim Pastor at Congregational Church of Austin.

 A former candidate for Texas State House, Ginny is a powerful connector of moral clarity, grassroots strategy, and practical systems change—making her an invaluable thought partner to the organizations Bird’s Eye Impact supports.